 To that end, each team begins with a certain number of Moonbucks.
 They have to use their Moonbucks to pay to pick or ban heroes during the draft.

 There is also a fee for pausing the game, and the sides were chosen via a blind auction.

 Want to get involved in Midas Mode?
 Check out the Day 2 Bounty thread to give us your ideas over at https://t.co/X7RTEr3ycZ

 — moonduckTV (@moonduckTV) November 18, 2017

-Teams receive Moonbucks by randoming heroes and by passing on a ban.
-Also, they can earn Moonbucks by completing bounties in games that they then won.
+Teams can earn Moonbucks by completing bounties in games that they then won.
 Bounties varied from day-to-day.
 One example, on the second day of the first Midas Mode, was called “Secret Santa.”
 Worth 125 Moonbucks to the team that completed the bounty, it required a team to drop an observer ward, sentry ward and teleport scroll inside the Roshan Pit, and announce “Happy Frostivus!” in all chat before ten minutes.
 Moonduck invited fans to suggest bounties, providing an opportunity for fans to participate in the event.

 Who Has Won?

 Midas Mode 2017 was won by Optic Gaming in the North American stage and by Team Liquid in the European stage.